cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - VerifiableUnblind(r,G,Y,M,Z,D): Unblind blinded OPRF evaluation Z with blind r, yielding N. Output N if 1 = DLEQ_Verify(G,Y,M,Z,D).
   Otherwise, output "error".
+- VerifiableFinalize(x,Y,N,aux?): Same as Finalize, except we now compute dk := H_2(DST, x ..
+Y ..
+N), i.e. we also certify the public
+  key in the finalization process.

 We leave the rest of the OPRF algorithms unmodified.
 When referring explicitly to VOPRF execution, we replace 'OPRF' in all method names